Britney: Piece of Me: Background and announcement

 After completing the Femme Fatale Tour in December 2011, rumors circulated of Spears performing at a concert residency in Las Vegas.
 It was initially believed Spears would be added to the roster for The Colosseum at Caesars Palace.
 In February 2013, it was reported that Planet Hollywood theatre was a front runner to host the show.
 It was also believed the newly remodeled SLS Las Vegas, placed a venue bid as well.
 Las Vegas Sun confirmed in May 2013 that the venue was under renovations exclusively for Spears's show.
 The article speculated the residency would be announced in June 2013.
 Spears would begin rehearsals in autumn 2013 for the show.
 Spears herself hinted at the residency during her interview with Shape, in May 2013.
 She stated, "The [Vegas] performances won't be simple—they'll be a massive party from start to finish.
 And to pull this off, I have to be in top condition and running at full speed".

-The residency was confirmed on September 17, 2013 with an announcement on Good Morning America.
+The residency was confirmed on September 17, 2013, with an announcement on Good Morning America.
 For the announcement, an elaborate stunt was staged in the desert surrounding Las Vegas which cost over $100,000 to produce.
 Over 1,000 Spears fans were gathered to perform a card routine that reportedly could be seen from space.
 Spears arrived via helicopter and gave an interview to Good Morning America.
-Spears's manager, Larry Rudolph stated the show is not comparable to previous or current Las Vegas stints.
-He went on to say the show will focus on Spears's new material and not rely on her back catalogue.
-She is reportedly earning $15 million per year.
+Spears's manager, Larry Rudolph, stated the show was not comparable to previous or current Las Vegas stints.
+He went on to say the show would focus on Spears's new material and not rely on her back catalogue.
+She was reportedly earning $15 million per year.

 On September 25, 2014, Spears confirmed on Good Morning Britain that she had extended her contract with The AXIS and Planet Hollywood to continue the show for two additional years.
-On August 16, 2015, Spears told E! at the 2015 Teen Choice Awards that she had not yet made up her mind on whether or not she'd extend her residency further.
+On August 16, 2015, Spears told E! at the 2015 Teen Choice Awards that she had not yet made up her mind on whether or not she would extend her residency further.
 She said, "I'm not really sure. [...]
 I haven't made up my mind.
 I really love doing the show.
 It's a lot, a lot of fun but I'm kind of torn right now.
 I don't really know what I want to do."

 During her show on September 9, 2015, Spears confirmed that she would be extending her residency for an additional two years.
 She also revealed that the show would be revamped, with major changes in both the set list and choreography.